-Accounting Standards Codification ("ASC") 820, "Fair Value Measurements," defines fair value, establishes a framework for measuring fair value under generally accepted accounting principles, and enhances disclosures about fair value measurements.
+Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 820, "Fair Value Measurements," defines fair value, establishes a framework for measuring fair value under U.S. GAAP, and enhances disclosures about fair value measurements.
 Fair value is defined as the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.

 The Academy's financial assets and liabilities are recognized or disclosed at fair value in the consolidated financial statements on a recurring basis, and purchases and sales are recorded on a trade date basis.
-The carrying amount of cash equivalents, other receivables, trade accounts payable, and accrued expenses approximates fair value because of the short maturity of these financial instruments.
-Contributions receivable are discounted at a risk-adjusted rate commensurate with the duration of the donor's payment plan.